GauravWalia19/Algorithms-and-Data-Structures/docs/complexity.md

 #### :rocket:ITERATIVE

-For iterative solution the complexity is finded out by the code.
+For iterative solution the complexity is finded out by analysing the statements of the code.

 #### :rocket:RECURSIVE

-For recursive solution the complexity we have three methods i.e
+For recursive solution the complexity can be finded out using these six methods i.e

 1. Back Substitution
 2. Recursion Tree
-3. Master Theorem
+3. Master Theorem (Divide and Conquer)
+4. Master Theorem (Substract and Conquer)
+5. Method of Guessing and Confirming
+6. Amortised Analysis

 ### 2. SPACE COMPLEXITY